 A short-term investment in more efficient appliances could save you a significant amount of water.

-- Consider updating toilets with lower volume flush options.
+- Update your toilets – newer toilets have lower volume flush options.
 Or, for just a few pounds you can install a cistern displacement product that can save up to three litres per flush, versus the standard nine litres.